directus/directus/docs/getting-started/installation/plesk.md

 :::

+## Installation

-## Setup database
+### 1. Setup database

 First, make sure that you've already created a database and a user for it.
 We will use MySQL in this guide.
-When you plan to use SQLite you can ignore this.
+If you plan to use SQLite you can ignore this step.

-## Setup a project folder
+### 2. Setup a project folder

-On the server, create a project folder with 4 files in it.
+Next you will need to create a project folder, we will be adding 4 files to this folder.

-### 1. Add .env file
+### 3. Add .env file

 This file is used to configure Directus.
 Normally, the `init` script would create it for us.
 So now we have to do it manually.
 You can just copy it from another Directus installation or use the